luxonis/depthai-python/docs/source/tutorials/low-latency.rst

      - 8 Std: 0.45
      - 225 Mbps

 We set lower FPS for the POE measurements due to bandwidth constraints.
-For example, 4K 8 FPS was 150ms latency, while 4K 10FPS had 530ms latency, as link was saturated.
+For example, 4K 8 FPS had 150ms latency, while 4K 10FPS had 530ms latency, as link was saturated.

 - **Latency** is measured time between frame timestamp (:code:`imgFrame.getTimestamp()`) and host timestamp when the frame is received (:code:`dai.Clock.now()`).